 What is Piracetam?

-Piracetam is a nootropic that enhances memory and brain function.
+Piracetam (also known as Nootropil) is a nootropic that enhances memory and brain function.
 It's been around for a surprisingly long period, thus becoming a “classic” amongst the rest on the list.
 It allows creative and logical thoughts to run together into a stream of higher-level reasoning.
 It is the father of all nootropics and often the first choice for individuals looking to improve cognitive abilities.

 Furthermore, it increases the amount of knowledge the brain can process, as well as preserve, for future reference.
 Piracetam is an invention by Romanian psychologist and chemist Dr. Corneliu E. Giurgea dating over 50 years ago, to create a supplement to enhance memory and learning capacity.
 It is in medical use in Europe, Russia, and South America, amongst other countries, as a treatment for a type of muscle spasm called molycous.
 However, due to its nootropic effects, it became one of the most prominent cognitive enhancers.
 Confined studies show that Piracetam reverses the effects of Alzheimer’s disease as well as dementia in elderly individuals.
 There is also sufficient evidence proposing that it prevents brain damage caused by excessive alcohol intake.